-NVIDIA Jarvis is an application framework for multimodal conversational AI services that delivers real-time performance on GPUs.
-This week at CVPR, NVIDIA introduced Misty – a 3D animated, intelligent, interactive chatbot, brought to life in Omniverse.
-Misty connects Jarvis’s multimodal conversational AI technology to Omniverse’s state-of-the-art AI computer graphics technology.
+NVIDIA Riva is an accelerated SDK for multimodal conversational AI services that delivers real-time performance on GPUs.
+This week at CVPR, NVIDIA introduced Misty, a 3D animated, intelligent, interactive chatbot, brought to life in Omniverse.
+Misty connects the Riva multimodal conversational AI technology to Omniverse’s state-of-the-art AI computer graphics technology.

 The NVIDIA CUDA Deep Neural Network library (cuDNN) is a GPU-accelerated library of primitives for deep neural networks.
 This version of cuDNN includes: